I had a chance to work with a French Bulldog recently and we did a little training, specifically the agility tunnel.

-Henry learned to go through the tunnel in under three minutes and during the second session the next day, I was sending him through without luring.
+Henry my French Bulldog friend, learned to go through the tunnel in under three minutes and during the second session the next day, I was sending him through without luring.
 It would have all been faster if I had changed my training method sooner.
 Yes, it is all my fault 😉

 Here’s what I did: